Solving Limits Made Simple: Solve Any Limit You May Find

 If you simply substitute x by 1 in the expression you'll get 0/0.
 So, what can we do?
 We use our algebraic skills to simplify the expression.
 In the previous example we can factor the numerator:

-Solving limits by factorization just requires you to remember your algebra days.
 Watch this video for more examples:

 Type 3: Limits by Rationalization